tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 When you try to sum up who does what in the Power BI data lifecycle, keep these two points in mind:
 - Your business analyst, data analyst, and data engineer are involved in the creation of data and its manageability.
 The key words here are ingestion, transformation, validation, cleansing, and creation.
 - Your database administrator, on the other hand, handles the systems which ensure that the data remains healthy.
-The responsibility isn’t just limited to data reliability, but security fitness as well.
+The responsibility isn’t just limited to data reliability, but security as well.